Causation, Measurement Relevance and No-conspiracy in EPR: A (partial) common cause model for EPR correlations

 A remarkable feature of the resulting event structure is that our postulated common causes $\mathsf{C_{ij}^{ab}}$ satisfy a familiar condition very closely related to the derivation of the Bell inequalities, namely \emph{outcome independence} (OI):

-This is indeed what expressions~\eqref{eq:model_RPCC_01} and~\eqref{eq:model_RPCC_02} encapsulate.
-But note as well that, on the other hand, the event $\Lambda$ (and also $L_i \land R_j \land \Lambda$) will not in general satisfy such constraint.
-In particular, both $\Lambda$ and $L_i \land R_j \land \Lambda$ will in general violate \emph{outcome independence} due to the requirement that they shall not screen-off the correlations.
-(This was explicitly required in order to avoid the usual problems regarding \emph{common}-common causes.)

-Thus the model is able to accommodate the usual interpretation of the violations of the Bell inequalities, i.e.~the violations of Bell's \emph{factorizability}.
-The standard view in this respect takes it that quantum mechanics violates \emph{outcome independence} ---while being compatible with so-called \emph{parameter independence}.\footnote{Such claims are normally supported by the fact that the spin-singlet state has a spherical symmetry.} Thus, the fact that the \emph{outcome independence} condition is violated when $\Lambda$ is taken as the hidden variable in our model is in complete agreement with this standard view.
+This is indeed what expressions~\eqref{eq:model_RPCC_01} and~\eqref{eq:model_RPCC_02} encapsulate.\footnote{Elementary calculation shows that if~\eqref{eq:c_in_lirilambda} holds, expression~\eqref{eq:model_RPCC_01} entails equation~\eqref{eq:oi} above.} But note as well that, on the other hand, the event $\Lambda$ (and also $L_i \land R_j \land \Lambda$) will not in general satisfy such constraint.
+In particular, both $\Lambda$ and $L_i \land R_j \land \Lambda$ will in general violate \emph{outcome independence} due to the requirement that they do not screen-off the correlations ---recall this was explicitly required in order to avoid the usual problems regarding \emph{common}-common causes.
+Thus a model built on the premisses above would be able to accommodate the usual interpretation of the violations of the Bell inequalities, \emph{via} violations of \emph{outcome independence}, when $\Lambda$ is taken as the hidden variable.\footnote{This view hinges on the claim that, because of the spherical symmetry of the spin-singlet state, quantum mechanics violates \emph{outcome independence}, while it is compatible with \emph{parameter independence}.}

-On the other hand, since the postulated common causes $\mathsf{C_{ij}^{ab}}$ in the model are viewed as events which in principle are not part of the `inner' quantum description (or structure) of the system ---although they are of course clearly related to it via equation~\eqref{eq:c_in_lirilambda}---, it seems quite natural to think of them as satisfying \emph{outcome independence}.